Patunay/Xenakis_Assistant_backend/Readme.md

           - Work on y transition
           - Revise proportions of a particular structural element
   - XAb also opens the path for creating the best virtual assistant for any given composer using machine learning.
-    - The virtual assistant will learn from the user and will taylor the suggestions based on recollected data.
+    - The virtual assistant will learn from the user and will taylor the suggestions based on collected data.
 - Serve as a data backend that a artificial intelligence will use to conceptualize and create brand new pieces of music using structural organization hierachies.
-  - Computer generated composition based on random parameter input
+  - Computer generated composition based on random parameter input.
+  - Diverse levels possible thanks to structural elements conforming a given piece.
+    - Can either generate:
+      - Whole Piece
+      - Couple of Macro-sections
+      - All sections
+      - Etc...

 **Current version in development: Pre_Alpha_0.0**